Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from the captain’s absence.

 “But I said that this morning to the team, we need to take the good thing, if there is a good thing on that, and a lot of people need to step up.

 “It’s not just the creation.
-On every set-piece, he is the guy organising the team and that is a good opportunity for everyone to step up and realise we can’t rely on one player for everything.
+On every set piece, he is the one organising the team, and that is a good opportunity for everyone to step up and realise we can’t rely on one player for everything.

 Ruben Amorim and the entire Manchester United backroom staff know how relevant Fernandes’ presence is on the pitch and believe his injury will have adverse effects on the rhythm and success of the team following his soft tissue injury sustained last weekend.